toeverything/blocksuite/README.md

 - 👉 [Try BlockSuite-based AFFiNE online](https://pathfinder.affine.pro/)
 - 🚀 [Edit this page in BlockSuite](https://codesandbox.io/p/sandbox/blocksuite-starter-316rct?file=%2Fsrc%2Fmain.ts)

+> ⚠️ This project is under heavy development and is in a stage of rapid evolution.
+Stay tuned!

 ## Introduction

 BlockSuite works very differently than traditional rich text frameworks: